Get the best financial analysis tools to better understand all the nuances of your financial foundation.

 Here are some important tools – both traditional and modern digital techniques – for you to consider in your financial analysis process.

 Financial Statement Analysis

-Financial statement analysis use reported financial information to better understand both risk and profitability of a business.
+Financial statement analysis use reported financial information to better understand both the risk and profitability of a business.
 Using annual and quarterly financial reports, a business can look at the accounting ratios in areas that dollars have been spent, lost, or earned.
 Typically, this analysis looks at profitability, liquid and available financial assets, debt, and what the business would be valued at by an estimator.
-This helps a company to understand what its current position and potential is, as well as growth or loss over time.
+This helps a company to understand what its current position and potential are, as well as growth or loss over time.

 Horizontal analysis shows every financial business asset as a percentage of another.
 For instance, online sales may make up 50% of total sales, while sales make up 60% of total revenue, with licensing feeds makes up the other 40%.
 This helps businesses chart exactly where money is being made and spent and how it all contributes to the whole.

 Horizontal analysis is often referred to as “trend analysis.”
 It looks at the amount on financial statements from a year over year perspective.
 For instance, a vertical analysis report might show that the available cash for a business was 150% in 2018 of the available cash in 2008.
 This comparison perspective is helpful for businesses who want to get a sense of the differences in financial points of one year or point in time when compared to another.